kyma-project/busola/docs/extensibility/form-section.md

 ### Scoping

 When a trigger is invoked in an array, by default it matches only fields in the same array item.
 And it bubbles all the way up to root.
 To subscribe to a trigger on a different level a jsonata-like notation can be used.
-To match triggers globally (i.e. match triggers happening in root), A `$root.foo` notation can be used.
+To match triggers globally, that is, match triggers happening in root, a `$root.foo` notation can be used.
 To just access a higher level, `$parent.foo` can be used instead.
 It's possible to repeat `$parent` multiple times to access even higher levels (e.g. `$parent.$parent.foo`).

 ## Default fields